danfuzz/samizdat/doc/language-guide/03-functions.md

 definition statements.
 The `fn` statement is described in this section.
 Other statements are described elsewhere.

+### Yield / return

+Every closure has the potential to yield (return) a value to its caller.
+There are several ways to represent this in code, with various meanings.

+#### Yield Definitions

+Every closure can optionally define an explicit name to use within its body to yield from the closure.
+This allows code to cause an exit out of a closure other than the one that directly contains the yield in question.

+A yield definition consists of a slash (`/`) followed by a variable name.
+When present, a yield definition occurs just before the first statement of a closure.

+#### Yield statements

+The final statement of a closure can optionally be a yield statement of some form.
 There are several kinds of yield statement.
-All of them consist of a yield indicator of some form, optionally followed by an arbitrary expression.
+Most of them consist of one of the yield operators, optionally followed by an arbitrary expression.
 If an expression is not supplied, this indicates that the yield value is void.

 Two kinds of yield are applicable in all contexts:

-* `<>` &mdash; Direct yield from closure.
+* `yield` &mdash; Direct yield from closure.
 This yields a value from the closure that this statement appears directly in.
+  `<>` is a deprecated synonym for `yield`.

 * `yield /name` &mdash; Yield from named yield point.
 The `name` must match the yield definition name of an enclosing closure.
 (See "Yield Definitions,"